 We’ll be regularly adding new and helpful things to help you build your boat and learn more about glued lapstrake and boatbuilding—and also some things just for fun.
 We’d love to hear your ideas; zap us an email and tell us what you’d like to see, what would be of the most help to you for your projects.
 Thanks!

 A little more history . . .

 In 2003, we moved to West Brooklin from Mount Desert, Maine.
 We finished up the last of our own boats for customers, then John spent a season working at Doug Hylan’s shop on the Coquina, among others (if you check out Doug’s great photos for the Coquina, you’ll find John.)
 An opportunity to join the crew at Brooklin Boat Yard opened up, so John took it and spent the next five years working on several beautiful and amazing yachts including Seminole, Aphrodite, Anna, Ginger and the 90’ yawl Bequia.
 John continued to teach at the WoodenBoat School, and we managed an article or two for WoodenBoat.
 And John kept filling his notebooks with boat ideas, boat designs, new building techniques, and, as always, more jigs.
-Along the way, our family grew from one to four when our two sons and daughter joined our family.
+Along the way, our family grew from one to four.
 We’re now well settled down on Naskeag Point in Brooklin (the design studio and shop is still over in West Brooklin) and very happy to be working together—now as a family—as Brooks Boats Designs.